sarikahkumar/School_District_Analysis/README.md

 ##**Summary**

-After reading and math scores have been replaced, the following four changes were observed in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs:
+The following four changes were observed in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs:
 	- Thomas high school's individual score percentages and overall percentage was slightly improved
 	- District Summary updated with changes in average scores for math and reading
 	- District Summary updated with changes in overall percentage, math and reading percentages